 Labor

 Labor is pretty tricky.
 The best strategic philosophy on labor is to hire slow and fire fast.
 But labor is a key to successfully driving growth.
-If you Triangle labor chartlabor pool has people operating above capacity, you are stifling your growth.
+If you labor pool has people operating above capacity, you are stifling your growth.
 If you want to grow 20%, you need to have the people in place ahead of the growth, not after the growth.
 I see this happen with technology companies over and over and over again.
 They invest in building a product, but do not invest in the marketing, sales, support, or training teams.
 How often have you gotten a product demo from the CEO of a company?
 Is it typical, occasional, or rare?

 It is also interesting to look up the word labor in the dictionary.
 It means work, especially hard physical work.
 That type of labor is really hard to develop in your business.
 But if you are a great leader, you can be the master of engaging your labor force to work hard.